Anchorsify/Anchorsify.github.io/_pages/Sand.md

 Anytime you are given a Bleed status, you immediately take damage from it and reduce it (instead of doing so 5 and 20 IC later, respectively); a dramatic, grotesque spray of blood is optional to indicate this.
 Thereafter, you take damage from the Bleed status every 10 IC, rather than every 5, and reduce your Bleed statuses every 10 IC (rather than 20).
 Bleeding from sources other than the Bleed status is halved, and has its duration halved; if it does not have a set duration, it stops after 100 IC.

 Suffocation effects do not force you to make Stamina rolls, but still apply normally.
 Even if you’re killed, you won’t truly ‘die’ until reduced to -200% HP; you’ll seem dead, all vital signs stopped, but will revive once you return to 1 HP.
-Finally, you gain +1 to Stamina rolls per rank.

 #### --( Regeneration )--
 Among those who’ve worked alongside Henzaki for any prolonged period of time, this is probably their most envied ability.
 A henzaki will heal in minutes from injures that take others hours to get over, and in hours will have recovered from wounds that might take days for ordinary people to recover from.